GospelTrust/kairos-th-513/docs/content/_week-03/session-07b.md

 1. The sinners’ response of faith and repentance were the result of God’s prior electing grace; that is, God predisposed their wills to respond to His call.

-   - a.
-Salvation, therefore, is a matter of divine election apart from human merit or divine knowledge; it was decided before anything humans did or did not do.
+   - Salvation, therefore, is a matter of divine election apart from human merit or divine knowledge; it was decided before anything humans did or did not do.

-   - b.
-In this way, election is based on the sovereign will of God.
+   - In this way, election is based on the sovereign will of God.

      That is, he didn’t choose to believe; rather, he predetermined to do so.

-   - c.
-Some Calvinists uphold a dual predestination of some to salvation and others to condemnation.
+   - Some Calvinists uphold a dual predestination of some to salvation and others to condemnation.

 2. Supporting passages for the unconditional election of Calvinism: